Developing YOUth! Project

 This series is meant to provide a glimpse into the experiences of some of our Science Minors and Achievers alumni as they graduated from high school and transitioned onto college campuses and later into professional careers.

-We break down their experiences into five themes with three accompanying components: a research brief, a blog post, and a podcast episode.
+We break down their experiences into five themes with two accompanying components: a research brief and a podcast episode.

 Cindy La Nguyen, researcher and project manager at Griffin MSI, provides background on the Developing YOUth!
 Project and introduces this podcast series.